 The Science Delusion by Rupert Sheldrake.
 This notable TED talk by Rupert Sheldrake challenges much of the materialist philosophy of science was censored and the video was removed from the TEDx youtube channel.
 This is Dr. Sheldrake’s response to the criticism of TEDx.

-Integral Theory Integral theory is a school of philosophy that seeks to integrate all of human wisdom into a new, emergent worldview that is able to accommodate the gifts of all previous worldviews, including those which have been historically at odds: science and religion, eastern and western, and pre-modern, modern and post-modern.
+Integral Theory Integral theory is a school of philosophy that seeks to integrate all of the human wisdom into a new, emergent worldview that can accommodate the gifts of all previous worldviews, including those which have been historically at odds: science and religion, eastern and western, and pre-modern, modern and post-modern.

 An Overview of Integral Theory: An All-Inclusive Framework for the 21st Century “The word integral means comprehensive, inclusive, non-marginalizing, embracing.
 Integral approaches to any field attempt to be exactly that: to include as many perspectives, styles, and methodologies as possible within a coherent view of the topic.
-In a certain sense, integral approaches are “meta-paradigms,” or ways to draw together an already existing number of separate paradigms into an interrelated network of approaches that are mutually enriching.”
+In a certain sense, integral approaches are “meta-paradigms,” or ways to draw together an already existing number of separate paradigms into an interrelated network of mutually enriching approaches.”

 – Ken Wilber

 What is Philosophy?
 Here are some thoughts on this question by Paul Brunton, the British philosopher, mystic, and writer, who studied Eastern and Western esoteric teachings.